 On Aug.
-15, 12 people were indicted on drug trafficking charges after they were accused of moving large quantities of heroin from New York to two New Jersey counties.
+15, 12 people were indicted on drug trafficking charges after they were accused of moving large quantities of heroin from New York.
 The indictment was unsealed in a federal court in Manhattan.

 Each person was facing charges for conspiracy to distribute narcotics.
 Several of the accused individuals were also charged with possessing with intent to distribute 1 kilogram or more of the drugs.
 Others were facing charges for possessing with intent to distribute 100 grams of substances containing a detectable amount of heroin.